 2006-2009: Volunteer English as Second Language teachers in Tirana and Durres assist with teaching and outreach.

-2009: Albanian evangelists carry on ministry at both locations after last missionary returns to the United States.
+2009: Albanian evangelists carry on ministry at both locations after the last missionary returns to the United States.

-2015: Nikolla BIshka begins studying to become a pastor, a vital blessing for the future of the Albanian church.
+2015: Nikolla Bishka begins studying to become a pastor, a vital blessing for the future of the Albanian church.